Attention: The elevators will be down from November 15 to 27 for maintenance. We apologize for the inconvenience.

-Please note: The Gift Shop and Harbor View Café are closed for renovations until mid-November.
-A temporary gift shop is located on the third floor (Aquarium admission required for entry).
+Please note: The Harbor View Café is closed for renovations until after Thanksgiving.
 Learn more about on-site dining options here.

 BOSTON, MASS.
 (March 5, 2024) – In an incredibly rare event, the New England Aquarium aerial survey team sighted a gray whale off the New England coast last week, a species that has been extinct in the Atlantic for more than 200 years.